Marine Corps Combat Service Support Schools honors 1st Lt. Travis Manion

 |0

 This work, Marine Corps Combat Service Support Schools honors 1st Lt.
-Travis Manion [Image 4 of 4], by LaMarcus Adkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Travis Manion, by Cpl Zachariah Ferraro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.